silvester legal logo

 Tips for Evaluating a Term Sheet

-• Review the valuation carefully and consider whether it is realistic, especially relative to currently prevailing terms in the market for comparable companies.
+• Carefully review the valuation and assess its realism relative to current market terms for comparable companies.

-• Identify any particularly onerous terms that could create problems in the future or where compliance might be difficult.
+• Identify any overly burdensome terms that could pose future challenges or compliance issues.

-• Evaluate what the balance of power and control in the business will be once the agreement is signed.
+• Evaluate the balance of power and control within the business post-agreement.

-• Understand that a term sheet is not a guaranteed contract and that there are still steps required before the deal is done.
+• Understand that a term sheet is not a binding contract and that further steps are required before finalizing the deal.

-• Seek expert advice from lawyers, trusted advisors and experienced founders and investors.
+• Seek expert advice from lawyers, trusted advisors, and experienced founders or investors.

-• Do some research on the other party (investor or founder) to confirm their history and credentials and ensure you can work with them.
+• Conduct research on the other party (investor or founder) to verify their history, credentials, and compatibility for collaboration.

-• Always ask questions and clarify any doubts you may have.
+• Always ask questions and clarify any uncertainties you may have before proceeding.

 Please note that this article does not constitute express or implied legal advice, whether in whole or in part.
 If you require legal advice, please contact us at: info@silvesterlegal.com.